What is the Full form of CAT?

 - QA(Quantitative Ability).

 Overall it’s an online exam of three hours split into one hour for each portion.
-The IIMs (Indian Management Institutes) started this test and are selecting candidates for their business administration courses such as PGDM or MBA through the exam.
-The test is carried out annually by one of the IIMs, which depends on a rotation policy.
+The IIMs (Indian Management Institutes) started this test and are selecting candidates for various Post Graduate and Fellow/Doctorate programmes courses through the exam.
+The CAT exam is conducted once a year.

-- It is announced in August 2011 that IITs (Indian Institutes of Technology) and IISc (Indian Institute of Science) will now use the CAT scores instead of the JMET (Joint Management Entrance Test) to pick candidates beginning with the 2012-15 batch for their management programmes.
+- It was announced in August 2011 that IITs (Indian Institutes of Technology) and IISc (Indian Institute of Science) will now use the CAT scores instead of the JMET (Joint Management Entrance Test) to select candidates beginning with the 2012-15 batch for their management programmes.

-- Until 2009 CAT was a paper-based examination administered on a single day for all candidates.
+- Until 2009 CAT was a paper-based examination administered every day for all candidates.

-- The pattern, number of problems, and length have seen significant changes over the years.
+- The pattern, number of problems, and length have significantly changed over the years.

 - On 1 May 2009, it was revealed that CAT would be a computer-based test.